BIGJRA/BIGJRA.github.io/reborn.md

 No field to worry about this time, just a fantastically put together mono-dark team of five with a PULSE monstrosity hiding in the back.
 Defeating Luna in the Glass Gauntlet should be adequate preparation for Zero's Pokemon: by now the core of Honchkrow, Weavile, and Umbreon should be familiar.
 Abusing Sucker Punch timing or faster priority to prevent a Honchkrow sweep, surviving a Weavile Ice Shard to kill it with something faster, and using a bulky Steel type to counter Umbreon are good places to start with these.
 Spiritomb plays a similar role to Umbreon, being bulky and punishing your physical attackers, but isn't too intense and can't do much to your own physical walls.
 Houndoom has a sash and likes to set up but isn't too bulky, meaning you can dent it then knock it out with some priority if you are able.

-PULSE Clawitzer, of course, makes this fight a bit harder - he'll always send it out last.
+PULSE Clawitzer makes this fight a bit harder - he'll always send it out last.
 Although you may have a Pokemon able to withstand one base 120 Special-based attack, one use of any of three of its attacks will double its special attack thanks to Contrary.
 Another boost will basically allow it to eradicate any Pokemon you have.
 With its 252 base speed, you will not be able to outspeed it under normal circumstances at all, so it basically steamrolls most teams pretty easily.
 Therefore, the key to defeating Clawitzer is by taking advantage of the turns you have beforehand fighting Zero's other Pokemon to proactively put yourself into a winning condition.
 The obvious one you may think of by now is Trick Room - even if you're trading blow for blow, two or three really strong Dragon or Fairy type attacks will be able to knock it out, and you're basically guaranteed to go first in Trick Room, thanks to Clawitzer's insane speed stat.
 You can also take advantage of the first turn it is out, before it has any boosts, to suppress or change its ability: thereafter all of its moves except Origin Pulse will actually harm it, instead of helping it.
 Sturdy or Sash + Mirror Coat on a Pokemon with lots of HP may work too, just keep in mind it does have 252 base and max EV's in HP.

 Once you defeat Zero, make your way back through the previous building.
 You'll notice some of the screens on the walls have changed, so keep in mind what they indicate.
 There are two secret numbers here: one is obvious, the other, not quite as much.